yangzhou1030/OptionalChaining/README.md

 OptionalChaining
 ================

+**IDE:** Xcode 6 Beta 4

+**Language:** Swift

+**Date:** 7/24/2014

 Swift Conditional Optional Chaining is an extension that provides convenient syntax chaining for Optionals.
+Follow these simple steps to start:

 * Add OptionalChaining.swift to your project